Skip to footer content

 Try/Catch in C# (How It Works For Developers) Figure 1

 In this example, the try block contains the code to extract text from a PDF using IronPDF.
-If an exception occurs during the process, the catch blocks will handle the error, displaying a relevant message to the user.
+If an exception occurs during the process, the catch block will handle the error, displaying a relevant message to the user.

 Conclusion